-- 30.06 An employee in receipt of a loss of earnings benefit in accordance with section 43 of the Workplace Safety and Insurance Act who is not on layoff shall be considered to be an employee on the active payroll and; - (a) Continue to accrue seniority, service, vacation and sick pay credits, and - (b) Continue to be entitled to benefit coverage which shall be maintained by the City in the same manner as though the employee was at work, and - (c) The foregoing shall have no effect on any permanent partial disability pension, which an employee may be receiving. - 30.07 (a) Where the claim is not approved or where an employee receives monies in excess of his appropriate net pay amount, such excess shall be treated as an overpayment and the City shall make recovery from the wages of the employee.
-It is agreed that the affected employee(s) shall provide to the City any recovery consents required by law to give effect to such recoveries. - 30.07 (b) In the event of an overpayment, the City shall advise the employee in advance of the implementation of any schedule of recovery with respect to said overpayment.
-The recovery schedule shall not exceed the maximum permitted by the Wages Act ,R.S.O.
-1990 as amended, unless the parties agree otherwise.
+- 30.06 An employee in receipt of a loss of earnings benefit in accordance with section 43 of the Workplace Safety and Insurance Act who is not on layoff shall be considered to be an employee on the active payroll and; - (a) Continue to accrue seniority, service, vacation and sick pay credits; and - (b) Continue to be entitled to benefit coverage which shall be maintained by the City in the same manner as though the employee was at work; and - (c) The foregoing shall have no effect on any permanent partial disability pension, which an employee may be receiving. - 30.07 Where the claim is not approved the City shall provide the employee with a copy of the denial letter from WSIB.
+Where an employee receives monies in excess of his/her appropriate net pay amount, such excess shall be treated as an overpayment and the City shall make recovery from the employee's wages.